jeonghanlee/epics-trainings/docs/CH2/yourfirstioc.md

 ...
 ```

 This file contains EPICS module dependencies.
 You only need to remove the `#` symbol before the required modules for your own IOC application.
-Your `EPICS_BASE` was defined when you generated this IOC using the tools.
-Thus, you can ignore the `EPICS_BASE` defined in the RELEASE file.
+The `EPICS_BASE` environment variable (set when you sourced the environment) takes precedence over the value in this file during the generation of your ioc structure by a template generator.
+Therefore, for this workflow, you typically don't need to modify the `EPICS_BASE` line here.
 We will revisit this file with a practical exercise later in the guidebook.

+### IOC Startup Folder (`iocBoot/iochome-mouse`)
+This directory contains the files required to run a specific configured instance of your IOC application.
+The subdirectory name (`iochome-mouse`) combines the location (`home`) and application name (`mouse`).

+* `st.cmd` (Startup Script): This is the main file executed to start the IOC.
+It's a script containing commands for the EPICS IOC shell.
+Its primary responsibilities include:

+    * Loading the compiled database definitions (`dbLoadDatabase`).
+    * Registering device and record support (`*registerRecordDeviceDriver`).
+    * Loading specific Process Variable instances from database files (`dbLoadRecords` - none in this simple example).
+    * Configuring hardware communication (none in this example).
+    * Performing final initialization and starting IOC processing (`iocInit`).
+The template generator creates a basic `st.cmd` file that handles the essentials for starting a simple IOC.
+You will modify this file frequently as you add databases and hardware support.

-### Application Source Folder `mouseApp/src`
+### Application Source Folder (`mouseApp/src`)

-Even if you have no source code in the `src` folder, you should modify the `Makefile` according to the IOC module dependencies.
+This directory and its subdirectories (`Db`, `src`) contain the source code specific to your IOC application (`mouse` in this case).

+* `mouseApp/Db/`: The conventional location for your database files (`.db`, `.proto`, `.template`, `.substitutions`).
+(We will add files here in later lessons).
+* `mouseApp/src/`: The conventional location for your C/C++ source code files, if you write custom device support, sequence programs, or other code.
+* `mouseApp/src/Makefile`: This Makefile handles compiling your custom C/C++ code (if any) and linking it with EPICS Base and required module libraries.
+It works closely with `configure/RELEASE`.

+Examine the `mouseApp/src/Makefile`.
+Note the `ifneq` blocks:

 ```makefile
 TOP=../..